 Do not argue with the other driver after the accident about fault and do not apologize for anything, regardless of whose fault it appears to be.
 All information gathered by following four simple steps can provide you with useful evidence for your Tampa motorcycle accident claim.

-Collect some evidence: If you are not hospitalized, take as many photos of the crash scene as you can with your phone.
+Collect evidence: If you are not hospitalized, take as many photos of the crash scene as you can with your phone.
 Attempt to capture multiple angles of both your motorcycle and the vehicle or object that was part of the collision.
 If there are any witnesses, ask for contact information and testimony.
 If you are in the hospital, ask a friend to try to find the site and take some photos of the crash while it’s still fresh.
 Make sure that you obtain a copy of any police reports.

 Contact your insurance company: Contact your insurance company and inform them of the accident.
 Provide them with any information they request, but don’t claim responsibility for the accident.
 Even if you are aware that you made mistakes, the same may be true of other drivers involved in the accident.